cubed-group/confluxscan-coreid-utils/README.md

 ### `npm i`

-Install app dependence
+Install project dependence

 ### `npm run dev`

-Runs the app in the development mode.
+Runs the project in the development mode.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `npm run build`

-Builds the app for production to the `dist` folder.\
+Builds the project for production to the `dist` folder.\
 It correctly bundles project in production mode and optimizes the build for the best performance.

 The build is minified.